freezurbern/ITCS8190-CourseProject/README.md

 * [tidycensus](https://walker-data.com/tidycensus/)
 * [tigris](https://github.com/walkerke/tigris)

 These packages were instrumental in gathering Census data.
 Tidycensus is a convenient alternative to [data.census.gov](data.census.gov) and tigris is a similar package for spatial data from the US Census.
+I utilized R Studio Server in a Docker container for reproducibile environments.
+Please see Appendix item 3 below for the Docker Compose script.

 Another software essential to this project was ESRI's ArcGIS Pro.
 I used ArcGIS to tabulate raster image pixels by census tracts.
 This converted raster image data to counts of pixels as a CSV file.